henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

       Stack:  prod
     Weight:   100
 ```
-We see 100% of the traffic going to `prod` pods, labeled as "Stack: prod"
+We see 100% of the traffic going to `prod` pods, labeled as `"Stack": "prod"`
 Confirm RouteRule.
 ```
 for i in `seq 1 10`; do curl $CLUSTER1_INGRESS_IP; done